22 Amazing Things to Do in Pennsylvania from Arts to Wilderness

 Eastern Penn

 As the city grew, the idea of rehabilitating prisoners was lost.
-The prison became overcrowded, and the other cells were not designed with the same care.
+The prison became overcrowded, and the newer cells were not designed with the same care.
 Rooms were small, dank, underground, and dirty.
 The prison closed in the 1970s and stood abandoned for over 20 years.

 Art Museums